Maʼya language

 Maʾya is an Austronesian language of the Raja Ampat islands in Southwest Papua, Indonesia.
-It is part of the South Halmahera–West New Guinea (SHWNG) subgroup and is spoken by about 6,000 people in coastal villages on the islands Misool, Salawati, and Waigeo, on the boundary between Austronesian and Papuan languages.
+It is part of the South Halmahera–West New Guinea (SHWNG) subgroup and is spoken by about 6,000 people in coastal villages on the islands of Batanta, Misool, Salawati, and Waigeo, on the boundary between Austronesian and Papuan languages.

 Dialects

-Maʾya has five dialects: three on the island of Waigeo (Laganyan, Wauyai, and Kawe), one on Salawati, and one on Misool.
+Maʾya has five dialects: three on the island of Waigeo (Legenyem, Wauyai, and Kawe), one on Salawati and part of Batanta, and one on Misool.
 The prestige dialect is the one on Salawati.
 The varieties spoken on Salawati and Misool are characterized by the occurrence of //s// and //ʃ// in some words, where the Waigeo dialects (and other related SHWNG languages) have //t// and //c// respectively.